Replace context facts with Local Authorization

 • The sql_types: section is optional, but strongly recommended.

-Use the distributed check API
+Use the Local Check API

-Now you can provide this configuration file to the Oso Cloud client when you instantiate it and use the Distributed Check API to resolve authorization requests without passing the data as facts to Oso Cloud.
+Now you can provide this configuration file to the Oso Cloud client when you instantiate it and use the Local Check API to resolve authorization requests without passing the data as facts to Oso Cloud.
 In the Typescript SDK, this means that you'll use authorizeLocal in place of authorize.

 backend/src/authz.ts